wbcomdesigns/wb-mass-message/readme.txt

 And:

-* Select all buttons to allow mass messaging to all members easily.
+* Select all buttons to allow mass messages to all members easily.

 In this page you also see 'subject' and 'description' just like on the Buddypress compose page.